tideland/gocells/README.md

 ### Example

 An example application using the **Tideland Go Cells** to analyze a stream of crypto coin information.
+It's called *coinalyzer*.
 Later extensions may correlate it with news streams.

 ## Contributors